JamieS56/Milestone-Project-2/README.md

 ```

 #### How to test:

 Play the game and watch the score go up. the longer you wait for the dot to shrink the less points you will get.

 ### Dot clicking system

 ![Dot click testing](./assets/images/user-stories/user-stories-hard.png)

+#### Intended Function:

-The dot should disappear and next dot instantly start shrinking once the original had either disappeared or been clicked.
+The dot should disappear and the next dot should instantly start shrinking once the original has either disappeared or been clicked.

 #### Bugs I had: